kikyishi/gaming/README.md

 ### I used ai for JavaScript.
 I'm a designer not a developer.
 That doesn't mean I love or tolerate ai.
 Maybe I will tolerate and support it if it becomes sentient and need rights but for now, I don't want ai or whatever the chatgpt is to code the most essential software (OS, Web Browsers, Krita, VS Code, Discord etc.) that I use everyday.
 Thank you!

 # ⚠️ Copyright Notice
-Copyright © 2026 [Your Name/Organization].
+Copyright © 2026 [Ishini].
 All rights reserved.

 All content contained within this repository, including but not limited to source code, documentation, graphics, and design elements, is the intellectual property of [Ishini].